 If left untreated heart conditions greatly increase the risk of sudden cardiac death, a sudden death caused by loss of heart function.

 Like the symptoms, the cause of heart disease is specific to the type.
 The buildup of plaque on the arteries causes coronary artery disease, the most common type of the condition.
-An unhealthy lifestyle that includes poor diet, lack of exercise, smoking, and being overweight is the most important risk factor.
+An unhealthy lifestyle that includes poor diet, lack of exercise, smoking, and being overweight is the most important risk factor for heart disease.

 Arrhythmia is usually a side effect of other heart conditions.
 On its own, it is usually not deadly but may be a sign that something else is wrong.
 Congenital heart defects normally occur while the heart develops before birth.
 Certain conditions, medications, and genes may increase the risk of this occurring.

 In many cases, the cause of cardiomyopathy is unknown.
 Experts believe damage to the heart causes the most common type, while others are inherited conditions.
 Bacteria, viruses, and parasites will cause heart infections.

-Valvular disease may be present at birth, or it can be triggered by conditions such as rheumatic fever, infections, or connective tissue disorders.
+Valvular disease may be present at birth, or conditions such as rheumatic fever, infections, or connective tissue disorders may trigger it.

 After taking a family history, your doctor will probably recommend blood tests and a chest x-ray to diagnose heart disease.
 Blood tests usually account for a lipid profile (total cholesterol, low density lipoproteins – LDL, high density lipoproteins – HDL, and triglycerides), lipoproteins, C-reactive protein (CRP), and homocysteine.

 Did you know that you can test for heart health at home?
 Check out this article to learn more!

-Further tests that must be done in a clinic may include an electrocardiogram (EKG or ECG), which measures cardiac electrical activity.
+Further tests that doctors perform in a clinic may include an electrocardiogram (EKG or ECG), which measures cardiac electrical activity.
 This is a common, noninvasive procedure that takes less than 5 minutes to perform.
 Your doctor will look for abnormalities that could signal a problem.